nf-core/sarek/docs/input.md

 The TSV file is a Tab Separated Value file with columns:

 - `subject sex status sample lane fastq1 fastq2` for step `mapping` with paired-end FASTQs
-- `subject sex status sample lane bam` for step `mapping` with unmapped BAMs
+- `subject sex status sample lane bam` for step `mapping` with unmapped BAMs (uBAMs)
-- `subject sex status sample bam bai recaltable` for step `recalibrate` with BAMs
+- `subject sex status sample bam bai recaltable` for step `recalibrate` with mapped BAMs
 - `subject sex status sample bam bai` for step `variantcalling` with BAMs

 The content of these columns is quite straight-forward:

-- `subject` designate the subject, it should be the ID of the Patient, and it must design only one patient
+- `subject` designates the subject, it should be the ID of the Patient, and it must be unique for each patient
 - `sex` are the sex chromosomes of the Patient, (XX or XY)
-- `status` is the status of the Patient, (0 for Normal or 1 for Tumor)
+- `status` is the status of the measured sample, (0 for Normal or 1 for Tumor)
-- `sample` designate the Sample, it should be the ID of the sample (it is possible to have more than one tumor sample for each patient, i.e. a tumor and a relapse), it must design only one sample
+- `sample` designates the Sample, it should be the ID of the sample (it is possible to have more than one tumor sample for each patient, i.e. a tumor and a relapse), it must be unique for each sample
-- `lane` is used when the sample is multiplexed on several lanes, it must be unique for each lane in the same sample
+- `lane` is used when the sample is multiplexed on several lanes, it must be unique for each lane in the same sample (but does not need to be the original lane name), and must contain at least one letter
 - `fastq1` is the path to the first pair of the fastq file
 - `fastq2` is the path to the second pair of the fastq file
 - `bam` is the bam file